Are Energy Drinks Bad for Your Liver?

 Case Reports: When Energy Drinks Cause Liver Damage

 Can energy drinks cause hepatitis or liver failure?
 Unfortunately, yes—though rare, there are documented cases, usually involving extreme consumption.
+Cases of liver injury are more common among young adults and those who engage in binge alcohol consumption alongside energy drinks.

 -